January 19, 2020

 Dear Darkened Rose,

 Now more than ever, I feel as though I am the most healthily aware version of myself as I have ever been.
 While I may not yet be at the peak of having met my strongest state of mental health, I can see that I am watching myself climb there right now.
-With the idea that I will one day no longer need medication, I can now really feel a tangible, corporeality towards even more growth with that in the future.
-Which is empowering.
+With the idea that I will one day no longer need medication, I can now really feel a corporeal reality towards even more growth with that in the future.

 I find that I can recognize intrusive thoughts, despite not always having the best coping mechanism for them.
 I often just simply have the power of manifesting recognition which can ultimately be enough to settle things, at times.